What We Do

 The U.S. Speaker program sends experts from the United States abroad, either in person or virtually, to engage and consult with key foreign audiences on a variety of technical topics.

 The program aims to promote an understanding of U.S. policies and institutions within their political, economic, social, and cultural context.
-U.S. Speakers address topics identified and developed by U.S. missions, generally U.S. embassies and consulates, worldwide in cooperation with the U.S. Department of State’s International Information Programs Bureau.
+U.S. Speakers address topics identified and developed by U.S. missions, generally U.S. embassies and consulates, worldwide in cooperation with the U.S. Department of State’s Bureau of Educational and Cultural Affairs.

 - Support U.S. foreign policy goals by enabling U.S. citizen experts in a variety of fields to interact with key foreign audiences worldwide, in person and via virtual platforms.